RoxasShadow/rollbar-rs/README.md

 but also notify Rollbar about them.

 `examples/error.rs` shows how to deal with errors, while `examples/message.rs` is for plain text reports.

+## TODO
+- Make the API easier to use (macros?)
+- Clean the code (logging crate?)
+- Support Rollbar responses natively with proper structs
+- Support more Rollbar fields in the payload